|

 57. leadership

-the status of a leader
+the status of being in charge

 At this point, Edward I attempted direct rule of Scotland, installing his own men in all the leadership positions.